genocrunch/genocrunch-docker/README.md

 ...
 ```

-Edit this line to define any custom link to be included in the info menu of the Genocrunch web app topbar:
+Edit these lines to set the application configuration variables:

 ```
 #Dockerfile